kachan1208/hello-world/twilio.md

 Virgil doesn't provide you with any functionality to create or manage users's channels or massages.
 So, now you have to use Twlio SDK to create a [channel for users conversation](https://www.twilio.com/docs/chat/channels).

 ## Step 5: Sign and Encrypt Messages
 Once you're a member of a channel, you can encrypt and send a message to it.
+You can find how to send messages to a channel using Twilio [here](https://www.twilio.com/docs/chat/channels#send-messages-to-a-channel).
 As previously noted, we encrypt data to hide the message's real content from other parties.
 But a recipient also needs to be sure that a third party has not modified the message's content and that the message actually came from the expected, authorized sender.
 So, in addition to encrypting message data for data security, e3kit uses digital signatures to verify data integrity.

-So, now you need to use Virgil E3Kit SDK to ecrypt messages and Twilio SDK to transmitt these messages.
+So, now you need to use Virgil E3Kit SDK to ecrypt messages and Twilio SDK to transmit these messages.

 `eThree.encrypt(data, publicKeys)` signs the data with the sender's private key and encrypts the message for recipients' public keys.